REAL

 Read more »

-Posted on 2023-01-30 | In algorithm
+Posted on 2023-01-30 | In algorithm , number theory

 Problem

 Let’s think about the sequence of $[\alpha k]$ for $k \in \mathcal{Z}^+$ and $\alpha \in \mathcal{R}^+/\mathcal{Q}^+$ and $\alpha > 1$.
 For example, $[\sqrt{2}] \approxeq 1.414 = 1, [2 \sqrt{2}] \approxeq 2.828 = 2, [3 \sqrt{2}] \approxeq 4.242 = 4, [4 \sqrt{2}] \approxeq 5.656 = 5, [5 \sqrt{2}] \approxeq 7.071 = 7$ for $\alpha = \sqrt{2}$.
 Let’s define $S(\alpha, n) = \sum\limits_{k = 1}^{n}[\alpha k]$.
 Then, problem is that compute $S(\alpha, n)$.
-In general, it can be computed easily by computing one by one which takes $O(n)$.
-However, there is another algorithm that takes much less time than this.
+The naive approach of computing term by term takes $O(n)$.
+However, there is a faster algorithm.

 Read more »

-Posted on 2023-01-30 | In algorithm
+Posted on 2023-01-30 | In algorithm , number theory

 Theorem

-Let’s think about the sequence of $[\alpha k]$ for $k \in \mathcal{Z}^+$ and $\alpha \in \mathcal{R}^+/\mathcal{Q}^+$ and $\alpha > 1$.
+Consider the sequence $\lfloor \alpha k \rfloor$ for $k \in \mathbb{Z}^+$, where $\alpha \in \mathbb{R}^+ \setminus \mathbb{Q}^+$ and $\alpha > 1$.
 For example, $[\sqrt{2}] \approxeq 1.414 = 1, [2 \sqrt{2}] \approxeq 2.828 = 2, [3 \sqrt{2}] \approxeq 4.242 = 4, [4 \sqrt{2}] \approxeq 5.656 = 5, [5 \sqrt{2}] \approxeq 7.071 = 7$ for $\alpha = \sqrt{2}$.
 Then, $[\alpha k]$ and $[\beta k]$ partitions an integer sequence if $\alpha^{-1} + \beta^{-1} = 1$.
 For example, $\frac{1}{\sqrt{2}} + \frac{1}{\sqrt{2}/(\sqrt{2} - 1)} = \frac{1}{\sqrt{2}} + \frac{\sqrt{2} - 1}{\sqrt{2}} = 1$.
 Which means $[\sqrt{2}/(\sqrt{2} - 1)] \approxeq 3.414 = 3, [2\sqrt{2}/(\sqrt{2} - 1)] \approxeq 6.828 = 6$.

 Read more »

-Stack and queue
+Stack and Queue

-Posted on 2021-08-13 | In algorithm
+Posted on 2021-08-13 | In algorithm , data structure

 Read more »

-Array and list
+Array and List

-Posted on 2021-08-12 | In algorithm
+Posted on 2021-08-12 | In algorithm , data structure

 Read more »

-Complexity
+Algorithm Complexity Analysis

 Posted on 2021-08-10 | In algorithm